Men’s Trench Coats: Buying Guide & Outfit Ideas

 While the classic coats are almost knee-length, the markets already have a cropped version that started to gain some popularity.
-The length for this coat will fall just below the belt line, making it more lightweight and helps to lengthen the torso which can make you appear taller.
-Keep in mind that short-length trench coat is only suitable when you’re wearing fewer layers and might not be a good option for extreme weather condition as it only covers half of your body.
+The length for this coat will fall just below the beltline, making it more lightweight and helps to lengthen the torso which can make you appear taller.
+The short-length trench coat is only suitable when you’re wearing fewer layers and might not be a good option for extreme weather conditions as it only covers half of your body.
 A less common variant is the floor-length coat which, as its name suggests, covers you up all the way to just slightly above your ankles.

 Bold Coloured Trench Coats

-Looking for bold colors is not always encouraged if you don’t know how to create the eye-catching style that will draw the public’s attention.
+Looking for bold colors is not always encouraged if you don’t know how to create an eye-catching style that will draw the public’s attention.
 It can be a fashion disaster after all.
-So pay more attention to the color you choose and see how the color coordinate and complement the coat.
+So pay more attention to the color you choose and see how the color coordinates and complements the coat.